afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 - **batteryCalibration**: Everything related to the estimation of battery charge.
 - **capabilities**: Everything related to the capabilities of the hardware and firmware.
-- **clutchState**: Implements the behavior of clutch paddles, holds their state and their configuration.
+- **clutchState**: Holds the working mode of clutch paddles, ALT buttons and directional pad.
 - **hidImplementation**: Everything related to the HID protocol.
 - **inputs**: Everything related to hardware inputs and their events.
 - **inputHub**: Everything related to the combined state of all inputs and their treatment.
 Translates input events into a HID report.